 | 2-Year Total | $44-54 | $388.75 | $169.99 | $347 |

 The AirTag is by far the least expensive option.
-But that low cost reflects what it doesn't include: GPS tracking, cellular connectivity, activity monitoring, or health alerts.
-For pet owners who need location accuracy beyond Bluetooth range, the subscription-based GPS trackers deliver significantly more value per dollar.
+But that low cost reflects what it doesn’t include: GPS tracking, cellular connectivity, activity monitoring, or health alerts.
+GPS.gov reports that GPS-enabled smartphones are typically accurate to within 16 feet, so for pet owners who need location accuracy beyond Bluetooth range, the subscription-based GPS trackers deliver significantly more value per dollar.

 AirTag vs GPS Pet Tracker: How the Technology Differs